 The traditional suggested use of Royal Jelly is 500 – 3000mg of pure royal jelly per day, taken in 2 – 3 separate doses throughout the day.

 It is extremely important to note that if you are allergic to bees or honey you should avoid all bee products.
-Side affects and reactions can include minor to severe skin irritations, difficulty breathing or even anaphylactic shock.
+Side effects and reactions can include minor to severe skin irritations, difficulty breathing or even anaphylactic shock.
 If you begin to develop a reaction to any of these products discontinue use immediately.
 Do not feed to infants under 1 year of age.
 Do not use bee products during pregnancy if either side of your family or the father’s family has a history of bee allergy as this may affect the baby.